latest nhpb_banner 1__compressed2

 • Fairfield County Social services and government aid - The state, city of Bridgeport, and county of Fairfield offer dozens of programs and resources to low income families, the unemployed, and disadvantaged children.
 Some of the more common offerings include SNAP food stamps, TANF cash assistance, and grants from general assistance.
 Some county residents will benefit from LIHEAP energy assistance, child care, or health care.
 Click more public assistance Fairfield County.

-Faith Tabernacle provides basic needs and possible financial aid in the Stamford region.
+Faith Tabernacle provides basic needs and possible financial help in the Stamford region.
 They are a leading church in the region and offer some of the following.
 They will have clothes, back to school supplies and toys for children.
 A Special Holiday Project is also available.
 While more limited, funds, such as a loan, will be offered for paying rent or other expenses.
 More information on Faith Tabernacle.

 There are straightforward ways to increase income.
 Since many residents commute long distances, there are quick and simple ways to monetize that time.
 Or get paid in other ways.
 As an example, find apps on iPhone or Android for making money.